building a living archive of AFRICAN-AMERICAN ART, MUSIC, & LIFESTYLE

 DJ SERVICES

-Celebrating the fruitful experience, FINDING IJEOMA offers thoughtfully curated DJ sets for clients, brand partners, and sponsors to provide impeccable energy and global sounds thoughtfully tailored for your function.
+Celebrating the fruitful experience, FINDING IJEOMA offers curated DJ sets with collaborators, brand partners, and sponsors to provide soulful and rhythmic sounds thoughtfully tailored for your function.

 EVENTS

 Our curated events and programs bring together poets, artists, musicians, designers, architects, leaders, cultural workers, to help create occasions that are both intimate and impactful.
-We love to produce events such as dinners, panel discussions, and learning experiences that are thought-provoking and inspire action.
+We love to produce events such as workshops, dinners, dance parties, and panel discussions that are thought-provoking and inspire action.

 CONSULTING